pryv/dev-site/source/guides/webhooks.md

   "url": "https://my-notifications.com/stefan.pryv.me/my-secret"
 }
 ```

+## Events synchronization

+In order to make sure that the events data you fetch following a webhook notification contains only the new changes, it is recommended to keep track of the timestamps of your requests.
+Each Pryv.io API response contains [Metadata](/reference/#in-method-results) whose `serverTime` you should save at each request.

+Following a notification, you can [retrieve the events](/reference/#get-events) using the `modifiedSince` parameter set to the `serverTime` of your last request.

 ## Conclusion

 If you wish to set up a Pryv.io webhook or get more information on the data structure, please refer to [its data structure reference](/reference/#webhook), while the methods relative to webhooks can be found in the [API methods section](/reference/#webhooks).